Telltale Signs Your Sacral Chakra Is Out Of Whack & What To Do About It

 A quick primer on the development of the sacral chakra.

 The sacral chakra is the second energy center to develop.
 It follows the root chakra, which is the foundation of the subtle body.
 It forms from age 7 to 14, a time in development when our feelings become increasingly important.
 This is why the physical ailments associated with sacral dysfunction tend to cause emotional distress.
-(Think infertility, STIs, pelvic pain, or erectile problems.)
+(Think fertility struggles, STIs, pelvic pain, or erectile problems.)
 As a practitioner, I rarely see patients with these types of health issues who don't become emotional talking about them.

 In some cases, a sacral imbalance manifests as a physical issue, but in other cases it triggers the deep emotional wounds that haven't yet healed.